-During Falla’s 11 years, the Panthers have qualified for the FCSAA State Tournament six times.
-Over the past eleven years the panthers have moved 30 players to four-year institutions.
+During Falla’s 12 years, the Panthers have qualified for the FCSAA State Tournament six times.
+Over the past 12 years, the Panthers have moved 30 players to four-year institutions.

 Coach Falla graduated from Sebring High School in 1978 and was selected as a member of the National High School All-Star Baseball Team.
 He attended Abraham Baldwin Agricultural College (1978-81) and graduated from Webber International University, receiving a bachelor’s degree in business administration.

-Coach Jones joins the Panthers for her first year as the outfield coach.
-Previously she has coached travel ball teams locally and was the JV softball head coach for Frostproof High School.
+Coach Jones begins her second year as the Panthers’ outfield coach.
+Previously she has coached travel ball teams locally and was the junior varsity softball head coach for Frostproof High School.
 Coach Jones graduated from Frostproof High School in 2011 and went on to play at Webber International University.

-Since graduating Webber International University Jones has obtained her teaching certificate and is also currently a Middle School Math teacher.
+Since graduating Webber International University, Jones has obtained her teaching certificate and is a middle school math teacher.

-Kendra Wellnitz begins her first year with the Panthers as a pitching coach.
+Kendra Wellnitz begins her second year as volunteer pitching assistant coach for the Panthers.
 She also is SFSC’s coordinator of Residence Life and Title IX.